HMS Pearl (1762): Mediterranean service and the outbreak of war

 On 22 October 1799, Pearl was sent to the Mediterranean where she spent much of the following 12 months attempting to disrupt enemy trade by attacking the numerous merchant vessels along the European coast.
 Spain had re-entered the war as an ally of France in 1796 and in January 1800, the British frigate took both a Spanish brig, and a French brig with accompanying settee.
 Then on 9 February, near Narbonne, she drove ashore and destroyed a large Genoese polacca of 14 guns.
 The crew escaped as did the small convoy of settees that were being escorted.
-While off Marseilles, Pearl captured a Genoese brig and settee on 28 April, two more Genoese settees on 2 and 3 May and, with the fourth-rate HMS Hindostan, a Ragusan brig on 20 May.
+While off Marseille, Pearl captured a Genoese brig and settee on 28 April, two more Genoese settees on 2 and 3 May and, with the fourth-rate HMS Hindostan, a Ragusan brig on 20 May.

 Cruising off Alicante in June and July, Pearl captured three more Ragusan ships, a French settee, two Spanish settees and a xebec.
 Then, on 20 July, the crew of Pearl took part in a cutting out expedition which resulted in the capture of two xebecs and six settees.
 Shortly after the action a storm blew up and three of the prizes had to be scuttled though their cargo was removed first.
 She captured four more settees on 31 August, destroyed a further two on 11 October and on the same day, she took a French ketch on its way to Nice.
 Two Genoese ships were taken on 14 October and three French settees the following day while a fourth was burnt.

 Pearl received a share of the prize money for a transport, wrecked off Minorca and salvaged on 20 October with the aid of the 18-gun sloop HMS Lutine, the 8-gun bomb vessel HMS Strombolo, and the 6-gun tender HMS Alexander.
 On 31 October, with Lutine, Strombolo, the 20-gun corvette HMS Bonne Citoyenne and the 12-gun polacca, Transfer, she took another transport from Port Mahon.